Company Name: Motorola Inc.

 What the OHA site says about them: Motorola is known around the world for innovation and leadership in wireless and broadband communications.

 What they do: According to Wikipedia, The name Motorola was dreamed up when the Galvin Manufacturing Corporation started making car radios.
 It was supposed to represent sound in motion; ya know, motor and ola.
 Seventy-some-odd years on the company is still trying ot sell us its junk with marketing pushes based on nonsense words like KRAZR or MOTOMAJX(!?).
 The only evolution here has been the adoption of all-caps and bizarre spelling, like someone with a rare speech impediment is YELLING REALLY LOUDLY IN YOUR EAR, DAMMIT!

 Motorola mostly builds communications stuff.
 Radios, walkie-talkies (I love walkie-talkies), home networking stuff, Bluetooth headsets.
 They also do some other electronic bits like digital video recorders, cameras, and stuff, but I’ve never eactually seen any of these other products and probably wouldn’t recommend that anyone spend money on them.

 Motorola has done some great stuff in their time, without doubt.
 Ever heard of the PowerPC chip?
 How about the Motorola 68000 chip and its role in the microprocessor revolution?
 Iridium satellites (a failed concept, but still cool as hell)?
 Motorola has been around for 75+ years for a reason: they have a history of innovation in a broad spectrum of electronic and engineering domains.

-Just late last month Motorola announced the spin-off of its hansdset division into a seperate entity.
+Just late last month Motorola announced the spin-off of its handset division into a separate entity.